telee0/admin_scripts/README.md

 Files are compared with both their hashes (sha256) and sizes.

-Python dictionary db_files with hash[0:hash_length]-size as keys. (pending) Options to scale include sqlite/redis/memcached/mysql/mongodb..
+Python dictionary db_files with hash[0:hash_length]-size as keys.
+Options to be explored include sqlite/redis/memcached/mysql/mongodb..

 Configuration is embedded in the script, but will later be separated.